Phlebotomy & Electrocardiography Technician

 Students who are eager to start in the healthcare field begin by completing our Phlebotomy & Electrocardiography Technician program and then moving on to our Medical Assistant program are eligible for the Alumni Scholarship for the Medical Assistant program.

-Learn more about eligibility, working in Phlebotomy & Electrocardiography, the career outlook, and meet some of our faculty by clicking here or contacting an admissions representative today, click here to prepare for the pretest., or schedule an appointment below.
+Learn more about eligibility, working in Phlebotomy & Electrocardiography, the career outlook, and meet some of our faculty by reading through these tabs or contacting an admissions representative today, click here to prepare for the pretest., or schedule an appointment below.

 Working in Phlebotomy